How to Make Your WordPress Website Secure in 2023? (Updated)

 Passwords are a vital aspect of website security that is frequently ignored.
 If you're using a simple password like "123456, abc123, password," you can update it right away.
 This password is simple to recall, but it is also simple to guess.
 A sophisticated user can quickly crack your password and gain access to your account without difficulty.

 It's critical to use a complicated password, or better still, one created automatically using a mix of numbers, incomprehensible letter variations, and special characters like percent or.

 There is a code editing feature in your WordPress dashboard that helps you edit your theme and plugins when you're setting up your platform.
 Appearance>Editor is where you'll find a code editing feature.
 You can also use the plugin editor.

-SSL, or Secure Sockets Layer, is also widely used by all types of websites.
+SSL, or Secure Sockets Layer, is also widely used by all websites.
 Initially, SSL was used to make a website safe for particular transactions, such as payment processing.
-Today, however, Google has recognized its significance and gives SSL-enabled websites a higher ranking in its search results.
+Today, however, Google has recognized its significance and gives SSL-enabled websites a higher ranking in their search results.

 SSL is needed for any site that handles sensitive data, such as passwords or credit card numbers.
 The data between the user's web browser and your web server is delivered in plain text if you don't have an SSL license.
 Hackers will be able to decipher this.
 Using an SSL certificate encrypts confidential information until it is sent between their browser and website, making it more difficult to read and your site's security.

 Change the URL of your WordPress login page